John Noble MacKenzie: Later war service

 MacKenzie went on to New Zealand where in April he took command of the newly raised No. 14 Squadron, a unit of the RNZAF.
 He had been promoted to acting squadron leader the previous month.
-His new command was mostly made up of personnel who had served in Singapore and was equipped with P-40 Kittyhawks after initially working up on North American Harvards.
+His new command was mostly made up of personnel who had served in Singapore and was equipped with P-40 Kittyhawk fighters after initially working up on North American Harvard trainer aircraft.
 After four months at No. 14 Squadron, MacKenzie was posted to the Fighter Operational Conversion Unit which was based at Ohakea.
 He remained there until mid-1943 at which time he returned to the United Kingdom.
 Once there, he went to RAF Sutton Bridge to complete a course at the Central Gunnery School.
 He then took command of the gunnery and bombing squadron at No. 61 Fighter Operational Training Unit.

 In April 1944, MacKenzie was appointed commander of No. 64 Squadron, which operated Spitfires escorting bombings, attacking coastal shipping and flying patrols along the English coast.
 In September he was repatriated to New Zealand, having transferred to the RNZAF earlier in the year.
-He hoped to go on operations against the Japanese but in the event this did not eventuate and instead, after doing a conversion course on the F4U Corsair, he went back to Ohakea, but this time to the Fighter Leaders School.
+He hoped to go on operations against the Japanese but in the event this did not eventuate and instead, after doing a conversion course on the F4U Corsair fighter, he went back to Ohakea, but this time to the Fighter Leaders School.
 He remained there until August 1945 when he left the RNZAF.
 He was officially credited with the destruction of nine enemy aircraft, a share in another destroyed aircraft, three probably destroyed, and three damaged.